apivideo/api.video-nodejs-client/doc/api/UploadTokensApi.md

     try {
         const client = new ApiVideoClient({ apiKey: "YOUR_API_TOKEN" });

-        const tokenCreationPayload = ''; //
+        const tokenCreationPayload = {
-                tokenCreationPayload.setTtl(); // Time in seconds that the token will be active.
-A value of 0 means that the token has no exipration date.
+			ttl: 56, // Time in seconds that the token will be active.
+A value of 0 means that the token has no expiration date.
 The default is to have no expiration.
+		};

         // UploadToken
         const result = await client.uploadTokens.createToken(tokenCreationPayload);